 With more upright geometry than the similarly priced Scoot XL, the Plus puts the rider in an upright position, which is better suited for timid and hesitant riders.
 More athletic preschoolers who aren’t afraid of adventure but are getting a later start on riding a balance bike, are likely better off on the Scoot XL.

-Another benefit of the Plus is WOOM’s Upcycle paid membership program (a one-time $59 fee) that allows you to trade in any WOOM for 40% off a new larger size when your child outgrows it.
-To qualify for the Upcycle program, the bike much be purchased directly from WOOM and the Upcycle membership must be purchased within 2 years of buying a WOOM.
+Another benefit of the Plus is woom’s Upcycle paid membership program (a one-time $59 fee) that allows you to trade in any woom for 40% off a new larger size when your child outgrows it.
+To qualify for the Upcycle program, the bike must be purchased directly from woom and the Upcycle membership must be purchased within 2 years of buying a woom.